Looking after your information

 If you take part in a Microsoft Teams interview, the email address that you provide will be processed on Microsoft servers located in the EEA.
 Your survey responses will NOT be processed or stored on Microsoft servers.

-Pseudonymised research data are shared securely with researchers and research organisations from across the world.
-Biological samples may be sent for analysis at laboratories outside of the UK under secure agreements.
+Research data are shared securely with researchers and research organisations from across the world.

 How your study information is used